 Questions 2.
-Please indicate your preference for the following: ☑ Option 1 - registration, microchipping and de-sexing by six months ☐ Option 2 - limited registration at three months; full registration on de-sexing ☐ Option 3 - registration at three months; onus on owner to advise when dog de-sexed Please provide reasons for your preference:because the other options require double the work.
-Also is consistent with the Cat Act.
-From 1 July 2018 South Australian veterinarian practices will be responsible for updating a centralised dog registration database when a dog is de-sexed.
-This would replace the need to issue a sterilisation certificate.
-3. Would you support this approach?☒ Yes☐ No☐ Unsure Please provide reasons for your response:reduces time and effort required by LG and animal owner.
+Please indicate your preference for the following: ☐ Option 1 - registration, microchipping and de-sexing by six months ☐ Option 2 - limited registration at three months; full registration on de-sexing ☐ Option 3 - registration at three months; onus on owner to advise when dog de-sexed Please provide reasons for your preference: Limited registration to assist in keeping track of owners movements up om 1 July 2018 South Australian veterinarian practices will be responsible for dating a centralised dog registration database when a dog is de-sexed.
+This buld replace the need to issue a sterilisation certificate.
+3. Would you support this approach?☑ Yes☐ No☐ Unsure Please provide reasons for your response: This will provide good record keeping and if readily available, easy reference for local government.